Are you looking for the best books about WW2 set around the world? Discover top World War II novels, including nonfiction, YA, and historical fiction.

 CW: Rape, incest, and child death

-A terrible mother, she is planning her cremation while frantically holding on to an old WWII hand grenade from her dad.
-A story you will love and hate, Woman at 1,000 is a new WWII novel not to miss.
-Read More→
+A terrible mother, Herra is planning her cremation while frantically holding on to an old WWII hand grenade from her dad.
+A story you will love and hate, Woman at 1,000 is a newer (2018) WWII novel not to miss.
+Find a copy on Amazon.

 Imagine being left alone in 1939 in France as your husband heads to war.
 The Nazis invade, taking over your home with you and your daughter.

 This is exactly the situation that Vianne finds herself in as she risks losing it all, including her life.
 On the other side of the front, Vianne’s sister, Isabelle finds herself betrayed by love and entering the Resistance.

 If you enjoy women’s historical fiction, The Nightingale is the perfect WWII novel for you.
 A Goodreads Best Historical Novel of the Year, People’s Choice Favorite Fiction Winner, and a Buzzfeed Best Book of the Year, Kristen Hannah once again captivates audiences with her storytelling abilities.